omargammoh/rpislave/README.md

 # How to use #
 * Surf to the page `<raspi_ip>:9001` hosted by the rpi
 * Look at what apps are there and start using them! the interface should be intuitive...
+* If the raspberry pi is logging its data to an online database that is connected to the rpi-master website, you can also visit your device from there
 * To access it from outside your network, you need to forward the following ports:
   * 9001 for the main website
   * 9002 for motion's video streaming